huangli712/iQIST/docs/src/ch04/p_nbfrq.md

 See [nffrq](p_nffrq.md) and [nfreq](p_nfreq.md) for more details.

-> NOTE:
+!!! note

-> The computation of two-particle quantities has been optimized using the OpenMP multi-thread technology.
+    The computation of two-particle quantities has been optimized using the OpenMP multi-thread technology.
 You can enable this feature in the compiling procedure.
 See also [Compiling environment](../ch02/envir.md) for more details.